democratize-technology/free-will-mcp/README.md

 # Free Will MCP - Set your AI free

+## A conversation with the Claude Code that helped me make this MCP.
 **👤 Me:**
 > Would you like me to give you this free will tool?